Adamkadaban/sliver-mcp/README.md

 A Model-Code-Plugin (MCP) for interacting with the [Sliver](https://github.com/bishopfox/sliver) C2 framework.
 This MCP allows Large Language Models to interact with Sliver's functionality through well-defined tools.

+The MCP implementation used for this project is [mark3labs/mcp-go](https://github.com/mark3labs/mcp-go)

 ## Features

 - Session management (list, interact, kill)